 Basic Machine Manufacturing Technology

-This program will prepare you to be an entry-level manual machinist.
-As a machinist, you will shape the tools and objects that make up our life, from hammers and housewares, to parts for engines and appliances.
+Machinists shape the tools and objects that make up our life, from hammers and housewares, to parts for engines and appliances.

 Understanding how to produce precision metal parts, instruments, and tools is a skill that continues to be needed in a wide variety of industries.
 You'll enjoy this career if you like working with precision machines, being creative, and get a satisfaction from making something with your own hands.